How volunteering can help you in your career

 - Gain access to free training, resources and materials

-- Expand your knowledge of healthcare related issues or specific health conditions
+- Expand your knowledge of certain healthcare related issues or health conditions

-- Gain experience of working with patients, specific patient groups or within a different demographic
+- Gain experience of working with new or different patient groups

 - Bridge knowledge/experience gaps that you might have otherwise found tricky to fill.

-If you volunteer with any organisation, healthcare or non healthcare, you could gain transferable skills and experience within areas such as:
+In nearly all cases, the organisation or charity you volunteer with will offer free training, and you could gain transferable skills and experience within areas such as: